Quick Answers for U.S. Taxpayers with Singapore CPFIS, SRS and Unit Trusts

 - 6 CPFIS non-U.S. funds: usually 6 PFIC tracks.

-- 8 Endowus underlying funds: usually 8 PFIC tracks.
+- 8 Endowus underlying funds: potentially 8 PFIC tracks.

 - 100% U.S.-domiciled ETFs: usually no Form 8621.